ietf-wg-keytrans/draft-arch/draft-ietf-keytrans-architecture.md

 |                                   |                                  |
 ~~~
 {: #contact-monitoring-fig title="Contact Monitoring.
 When users make a Search
-request, they must check back in with the Transparency Log several times.
+request, they must check back in with the transparency log several times.
 These
 checks ensure that the data in the Search response wasn't later removed from the
 log.
 Overlap with the label owner's own monitoring guarantees a consistent view of
 data." }